HimanshuSinghasDS/project_r/README.md

 ## 🚀 About Me
-I'm a Computer enthusiast and a Student in a University studying bachelor's in Statistics.
+I'm a Computer enthusiast and a Student in a University studying Bachelor's in Statistics.